Understanding Samsung Refrigerator Error Codes: What They Mean and How to Fix Them

 Samsung refrigerator drain pan

-2. Locate the Error Source:Check the display panel for the code and refer to the user manual.
+2. Locate the Error Source: Check the display panel and refer to the user manual.

-5. Call a Professional: If the code persists after DIY fixes, contact Samsung support.
+5. Call a Professional:If the error persists, contact Samsung support.

-For more repair tips, read our guide on Whirlpool Refrigerator Control Panel Not Working?
+For related repair guidance, see our article"Whirlpool Refrigerator Control Panel Not Working?"
 DIY Reset & Repair Tips.

 Pros and Cons of DIY Error Code Fixes